Contracting in Italy: A Guide for International Contractors

 If you use an umbrella company, they will act as a third party between you and your clients, withholding taxes, making contributions, and issuing regular payments to you.
 That way, you don’t have to worry about getting paid on time, or dealing with all the Italian tax rules on your own.

-As you will learn, the tax rules and social security schemes are complex, and it might be important to have an umbrella company help you stay in compliance.
-An umbrella company can also sponsor work permits for non-EU citizens.
+As you will learn, the tax rules and social security schemes are complex, and it might be important to have an umbrella company to help you stay in compliance.
+An umbrella company can also sponsor work permits for non-EU citizens contracting in Italy.

-Does the 13th and 14th month pay apply to contractors?
+Do the 13th and 14th-month pay apply to contractors?

 The payroll for employees in Italy is divided into 14 equal parts for the year, with the two additional payments being made in December and July.
 This payment structure would not typically apply to a contractor whose payments are irregular and not based on an annual salary.
 The exception might be where you are ‘employing’ yourself through an Italian limited company, but there is no net effect on income.